This is a gear review of the best hiking shirts of 2025.

 Outdoor clothing manufacturers use different blends of synthetic and natural materials to create their products.

-Some natural fibres like Merino wool have some really useful features, but they can be less durable and harder to care for than synthetic materials.
+Some natural fibers like Merino wool have some really useful features, but they can be less durable and harder to care for than synthetic materials.

-However, you might want to use recycled synthetic materials to avoid having a negative impact on the environment.
+However, you might want to use recycled synthetic materials to avoid harming the environment.

 Both perform a similar function of keeping you covered when hiking in hot weather.
 However, a Hiking Shirt will generally perform better in a higher range of temperatures both hot and cold.